-The importance of company culture is something that everyone in a leadership position should be asking about because it’s integral to your business.
+The importance of company culture and company values is something that everyone in a leadership position should be asking about because it’s integral to your business.
 In fact, in a survey done by Deloitte they found that 94% of executives and 88% of employees agree that the importance of corporate culture in a company’s success is key.

 The importance of corporate culture